Yanntex/yanntex.github.io/README.md

 My enthusiasm for research stems from a desire to create real-life applications, whether in business or in everyday decision-making.
 I have successfully translated theoretical knowledge into practical solutions in various environments, including sports such as Thai boxing, free diving, and ultramarathons, as well as in business contexts like content creation.

-Below, you’ll find a portfolio that summarizes my work
+Below, you’ll find a portfolio that summarizes my work.

 # Education